ChrisGutknecht/smx_advanced_seo_data/404_live_alerts/README.md

-# How to set up the 404 live alerts table in BigQuery
+# 1. How to set up the 404 live alerts table in BigQuery

-* If not using a framework like dbt, create a view table with SQL code from the file <code>ga4_pageviews_404_live_overall.sql</code>
+* If not using a framework like dbt, create a view table with SQL code from the file <code>ga4_pageviews_404_live.sql</code> and simply name it <code>ga4_pageviews_404_live</code>.
+* Query the new table with a <xode>select * </code> to make sure it runs correctly.

-# How to deploy this cloud function via the UI
+# 2. How to deploy this cloud function (via the UI)

 * In your GCP project, navigate to cloud functions: <https://console.cloud.google.com/functions>

+# 3. How to set up a schedule for the cloud function
 Next, navigate to Cloud scheduler to invoke this cloud function regularly: <https://console.cloud.google.com/cloudscheduler>.

 For the scheduler job configuration: